mdeguzis/documents/systems-engineer/encyclopedia.md

   * GRANT - gives user's access privileges to database
   * REVOKE - withdraw access privileges given with the GRANT command

+## ORC

+The Optimized Row Columnar (ORC) file format provides a highly efficient way to store Hive data.
+It was designed to overcome limitations of the other Hive file formats.
+Using ORC files improves performance when Hive is reading, writing, and processing data.

 ## RDD

 Spark’s primary core abstraction is called a **Resilient Distributed Dataset** or RDD.
 It is a distributed collection of elements that is parallelized across the cluster.
 In other words, a RDD is an immutable collection of objects that is partitioned and distributed across multiple physical nodes of a YARN cluster and that can be operated in parallel.